merliot/examples/gps/README.md

 ### Parts List:
 * Rapsberry Pi (any model except Pico)
-* Sixfab Raspberry Pi 4G/LTE Cellular Modem Kit.
-I'm using the Telit LE910CF-NF (North America) LTE module option, $125 for the kit.
-It includes a SIM card for $2/month + data
+* [Sixfab](https://sixfab.com) Raspberry Pi 4G/LTE Cellular Modem Kit.
+I'm using the Telit LE910CF-NF
+(North America) LTE module option, $125 for the [kit](https://sixfab.com/product/raspberry-pi-4g-lte-modem-kit/).
+It includes a SIM card for $2/month + data.

+## Software Setup
+Files for this example are located in examples/gps/ and examples/telit.

+Thing Prime runs on a cloud VM.
+I'm using a Linode VM to host Thing Prime.

+Sixfab core software is installed on Raspberry Pi and SIM is activated.